NBISweden/module-openrefine-dm-practices/_extras/guide.md

 - The dataset used in this lesson can be downloaded from Figshare through the link on the ([setup page](../setup.html)).
 - It will need to be downloaded to the local machine before it can be loaded into OpenRefine.
-- A general description of the dataset used in the Social Sciences lessons can be found [in the workshop data home page](http://www.datacarpentry.org/socialsci-workshop/data/)
+- A general description of the dataset used in the can be found [in the setup page](../setup.html)

 ## The Lessons